-Our Occupational therapists often see children and parents facing challenges at bedtime.
-In those incidences, they have seen the most success with the following techniques for children with sleep problems:
+At teli , our therapists often see children and parents facing challenges at bedtime.
+In those incidences, the following techniques for children with sleep problems is suggested:

 - Consistent bedtime rituals or routines are essential to prepare the child for sleep.
 Creating a calming environment in the bedroom by dimming the lights and snuggling up with your child to read two books of their choice.
 A gentle back or foot massage can help continue to relax and calm your child.

 - Banish the electronics for at least 90 minutes prior to bedtime.
 The blue light emitted by the TV, iPad or even your phone provides stimulation that simulated daylight and sends the wrong message to your child.

 - Comfortable room environment can play a large role in helping children with sleep problems.
 A dark room with a non-blue night light at a cool temperature of 68 degrees is recommended.